mailjet/wordpress-mailjet-plugin-apiv3/README.md

 4. Configure a subscription widget to collect subscribers from your site

 ## Changelog

+##### 5.1.1
+* Fixed a problem when saving the WooCommerce integration settings
+* Fixed translations in the subscription confirmation email for Contact Form 7

 ##### 5.1.0
 * New integration with Contact Form 7 has been added